ELC/elc.github.io-content/blog/2021-jupyter-publish.md

 [Lektor](https://github.com/baldwint/lektor-jupyter){: target="_blank"} require
 plugins, once installed their use should be straightforward.

+Another possibility is to use [FastPages](https://fastpages.fast.ai/){: target="_blank"}, an static site generator thought specifically for Jupyter Notebooks by the FastAI team.
+It is not as popular as the other three but it is raising in popularity in the last couple of years.

 Independently of the particular generator, the advantages and disadvantages are identical.